-- Combine the fatty thing and the acidic thing in a 3 to 1 ratio.
-3 times more fatty thing than acidic thing.
+- Combine the fat/oil and the acidic ingredient in a 3 to 1 ratio.
+3 times more oil than acid.

 Tips for Mixing Dressings

 - The most effective way of combining oil and the vinegar is in a blender.
-I love to use little blender cups like a magic bullet, because they have lids so I can store them right in their blender containers!
+I love to use little blender cups like a nutribullet for dressings.
+The blender cups have lids so dressings can be stored right in their blending containers!
 Blending also helps the flavor gets evenly incorporated with chunky ingredients like garlic, ginger, or fresh herbs.

 - You can also add the ingredients to a glass jar or bottle and shake to combine, or stir in a cup with a fork.